xrettle/WFGY/TensionUniverse/Experiments/Q106_MVP/README.md

    - run random and targeted attack scenarios at three damage levels,
    - propagate cross-layer cascades until they stabilize,
    - compute all observables and aggregate statistics,
-   - save a CSV of raw results,
+   - print an aggregated summary table plus the design-level `T_robust`,
-   - save two PNG figures in this directory,
+   - save two PNG figures in this directory.
-   - print a short robustness summary including `T_robust` for each design.

 No API keys are required.
 Everything is self-contained.